vahidhedayati/ajaxdependancyselection/README.md

 	…
 	<g:layoutHead/>

+The jquery-ui should only be required for autocomplete calls

 Sample domainclasses for below examples (all under my test app called testingv which all classes are packages with: